Boscastle Museum of Witchcraft and Magic

 St Nectan's Glen Waterfall & Hermitage - 2 miles (Prehistoric Site)

-Nearest Accommodation to Museum of Witchcraft and Magic:
+Nearest Holiday Cottages to Museum of Witchcraft and Magic: